winitzki/scall/tutorial/programming_dhall.md

 ```

-### The "unrolling lemma"
+### The unrolling lemma

-The Church-Yoneda and Church-co-Yoneda identities are not well known but enable easy proofs of certain properties of recursive types.
+The Church-Yoneda and Church-co-Yoneda identities are not well known, but they are useful for proofs of certain properties of recursive types.
 In this section we will study the property known as the "unrolling lemma".

 A recursive type defined via `T = F T` can be visualized as the type expression `F (F (F (...))` with an "infinitely unrolled" application of the functor `F`.`
 Of course, this infinite type expression is not rigorously defined and cannot be used in proofs.
 Nevertheless, many properties of recursive types become more clear with this visualization.

-An example is the recursive type defined by `T = F (G T)` where `F` and `G` are some functors.
+An example is the recursive type defined by `T = F (G T)` where `F` and `G` are two given functors.
 Looking at the "unrolling" formula `T = F (G (F (G (...))))`, it appears that `T = F U` where `U = G (F (G (F (...))))`.
 The recursive type `U` can be defined rigorously via `U = G (F U)`.
 The unrolled type expression for `U` also suggests that `U = G T`.